Autodesk-Forge/forge-tutorial-postman/DA43dsMax/instructions/task-4.md

 ## Create a Bucket

-You use a Postman Environment Variable named `ossBucketKey` for the object key of the Bucket that holds your files in the cloud.
+You use a Postman Environment Variable named `ossBucketKey` for the Object Key of the Bucket that holds your files in the cloud.

-1. Specify a value for the bucket object key in the Postman Environment Variable named `ossBucketKey`:
+1. Specify a value for the Bucket Key in the Postman Environment Variable named `ossBucketKey`:

     1. Click the **Environment quick look** icon on the upper right corner of Postman.

     2. In the **CURRENT VALUE** column, in the **ossBucketKey** row, specify a name the Bucket that stores your files.

         **Notes:**
-        - The bucket name needs to be unique throughout the OSS service.
-At the time you create a bucket, you may need to change the value of this variable if a bucket with the name you specified already exists.
+        - The Bucket name needs to be unique throughout the OSS service.
+At the time you create a Bucket, you may need to change the value of this variable if a Bucket with the name you specified already exists.

-        - The bucket name must consist of only lower case characters, numbers 0-9, and the underscore (_) character.
+        - The Bucket name must consist of only lower case characters, numbers 0-9, and the underscore (_) character.

     3. Click the **Environment quick look** icon to hide the variables.